35percent/11tystarter/src/posts/elephant-traders-evicted-from-relocation-space.md

 Southwark News reports Southwark Council as saying that it supported Meanwhile Space's decision to end their lease for the Arcade.
 Businesses had struggled and traders would be given an *'exit package'*.
 The Council planned to *'repurpose'* the space as a community centre.

-Local charity Latin Elephant advocates for all local independants traders in the area and was critical of the decision.
+Local charity Latin Elephant advocates for all local independent traders in the area and was critical of the decision.
 They said: *'Traders have been trying for almost 5 years to get Southwark Council and Meanwhile Space to improve conditions and encourage footfall at Elephant Arcade'.*

 *'If traders’ legitimate concerns and suggestions had been listened to and acted on effectively, these businesses would have had a much greater chance at thriving in the challenging conditions of development and relocation'.*